Yui Hasegawa: West Ham United

 In August 2021, Hasegawa signed a two-year contract with English side West Ham United.
-She scored her first goal for the club's first ever victory over Manchester City in the Women's Super League, assisting the first and scoring the second in their 2–0 win on 3 October 2021.
-She scored again for West Ham in a 2–1 victory over Reading on 24 April 2022.
+She scored her first goal for the club's first ever victory over Manchester City in the Women's Super League, assisting the first and scoring the second in their 2–0 win on October 3, 2021.
+She scored again for West Ham in a 2–1 victory over Reading on April 24, 2022.
 Both of these goals from Hasegawa won the WSL Goal of the Month awards, with the latter being nominated for the league's Goal of the Season as well.
-In her first season with the Hammers, Hasegawa helped West Ham achieved sixth-place, their best ever finish in the league thus far, and reached the Women's FA Cup semi-finals.
+In her first season with the Hammers, Hasegawa helped West Ham achieve sixth-place, their best ever finish in the league thus far, and reached the Women's FA Cup semi-finals.

 Manchester City

-On 8 September 2022, Hasegawa signed a three-year deal with fellow WSL side Manchester City.
-While at Manchester City, she begun playing as a deep-lying playmaker rather than her usual attacking role, filling the gap left behind by Keira Walsh following her departure to FC Barcelona.
-She scored her first goal for the club in their 4-0 win against Leicester City on 16 October 2022.
+On September 8, 2022, Hasegawa signed a three-year deal with fellow Women's Super League side Manchester City.
+Her arrival at the club coincided with a mass squad turnover, which saw the departure of several key players through transfers and retirements.
+While at Manchester City, she began playing as a defensive midfielder under manager Gareth Taylor, filling the gap left behind by Keira Walsh following her departure to FC Barcelona.
+Hasegawa quickly established herself as a key player in the starting line-up as she helped spark a 16-game unbeaten run in all competitions since joining the club.
+She scored her first goal for the club in their 4–0 win against Leicester City on October 16, 2022.
+A string of good performances in January 2023 saw her nominated for January's WSL Player of the Month award.
+She would end her season playing the third most minutes in the league for Manchester City (1,783), only behind Khadija Shaw and Alex Greenwood.
+In a her first season with the club, Hasegawa helped Manchester City finish fourth in the league, as well as reaching the semi-finals of the FA Women's League Cup.
+She was named in the 2022/23 PFA WSL Team of the Year at the end of the season.
+On September 7, she was nominated as one of 30 candidates for the Ballon d'Or.